Coping with water, fire, and smoke damage

 - Turn on the air conditioning or heating system.
 Turn on ceiling fans if the ceiling isn't wet.

-- Lift draperies and sheers off wet surfaces.
-Loop the draperies through a coat hanger and place on the drapery rod.
+- Lift draperies and sheers off of wet surfaces.
+Loop the draperies through a coat hanger and place it on the drapery rod.

 - Move photos, paintings, and art objects to a safe, dry location.

 - Check under all beds and in closets for wet surfaces.

 - Open closets, drawers and cabinet doors to enhance drying.

 - Don't touch any electrical source or enter a room with standing water until electricity has been turned off.

 - Don't use ceiling fixtures if the ceiling is wet.
 A short circuit could result.